Lesson video

 My name's Mr. Ballam.

-This lesson's all around making mini frittatas.
+And this lesson's all around making mini frittata.

 Let's get started.

-So what are we going to learn today?
 Well, by the end of this lesson, you'll be able to use your food skills to make mini frittatas.

-Mm, delicious.
+Hmm, delicious.

-And here are some key words which we're gonna go through in today's lesson.
+And here are some keywords which we're gonna go through in today's lesson.

-The first one is frittata, and it's a baked egg dish with cheese and vegetables originally from Italy.
+The first one is frittata and it's a baked egg dish with cheese and vegetables, originally from Italy.

 And the third word is the word firm.